sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-20-gsoc-25-omsuneri-week07.md

 #### 2. Embedding Music Blocks Lesson Plans

-To make the LLM better at understanding educational goals, I wrote a full scraping pipeline to collect and embed **lesson plans from the MAP FLC site**.
+To make the LLM better at understanding educational goals, I wrote a full scraping pipeline to collect and embed **lesson plans from the [MAPFLC](https://mapflc.com/lesson-plans/) site**.

 **What the Script Does:**